What to Do in Kawagoe: 10 Must-See Spots and Local Activities

 ©︎COEDO BREWERY

 Why don’t you stroll around the town with COEDO Beer?
-It is the local crafted beer and evaluated around the world.
-It has several species of its flavors, so find your favorite one.
+It is a locally crafted beer and evaluated around the world.
+It has several species of flavors, so find your favorite one.
 COEDO Beer is available at restaurants and cafes in the Koedo area.

-You can reach to Kawagoe Station (川越駅) by Tobu Tojo Line heading to Kawagoeshi Station (川越市), Shinrinkoen Station (森林公園) and Ogawamachi Station (小川町駅).
-And take a rapid/express train to get to Kawagoe Station from Ikebukuro Station for about 30 mins.
-If you use a local train, it takes about 50 mins.
+You can reach Kawagoe Station (川越駅) by Tobu Tojo Line heading to Kawagoeshi Station (川越市), Shinrinkoen Station (森林公園) and Ogawamachi Station (小川町駅).
+Take a rapid/express train to get to Kawagoe Station from Ikebukuro Station for about 30 minutes.
+If you use a local train, it takes about 50 minutes.

-Tobu Railway offers special passes which allow you to ride trains between Kawagoe Station and Ikebukuro and other profits!
+Tobu Railway offers special passes that allow you to ride trains between Kawagoe Station and Ikebukuro and other profits!
 Check more details here.

 ▽Related Articles▽